delphidabbler/bdiff/README.md

 _BDiff_ and _BPatch_ are derived from Stefan Reuther's _bdiff_ and _bpatch_ v0.2 and a later bug fix by Stefan.

-The original C source was translated into Object Pascal by Peter D Johnson ([@delphdabbler](https://twitter.com/delphidabbler)).
+The original C source was translated into Object Pascal by [Peter D Johnson](https://gravatar.com/delphidabbler).
 The programs are are based on updates of the Pascal code base.

 The programs should run on any current version of Windows.